 Since the function of the internal audit unit can help overseeing the company's operations appropriately and adequately in accordance with company's specified internal control system, the company does not appoint the position of head of compliance unit.
+Instead, it was assigned to Miss Thanaporn Urpsirisuk, Accounting Manager and Secretary of the Audit Committee to be responsible for coordinating with the internal auditor, and report to the Audit Committee.

 The law compliance that are involved to the company's operation, are taken care by each related department.
 System Management Department is assigned to consolidate all document and information from each department and arrange them into the database system.
+There will also be the audit monitoring, following up, and collecting as database completely and timely.

-Please see the details of the opinion of the Board of Directors and the Audit committee regarding the adequacy and appropriateness of the company's internal control system in "Report on the Board of Directors' Responsibilities for Financial Statements" and "Report of the Audit Committee
+Please see the details of the opinion of the Board of Directors and the Audit committee regarding the adequacy and appropriateness of the company's internal control system in "Report on the Board of Directors' Responsibilities for Financial Statements" and "Report of the Audit Committee".